cyanoei/duke-team/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.7.2 Receiving warnings about Quantity

 Once you have set a _minimum required quantity_, checks are performed to compare the _available quantity_ (total quantity without loaned or lost stock) and _minimum required quantity_ at every instance where any values are updated.
-If your latest action, such as adding a Loan, causes the available quantity to fall below minimum, a warning will be printed as shown below.
+If your latest action, such as adding a loan, causes the available quantity to fall below minimum, a warning will be printed as shown below.

    ![](images/add_loan_mrq.png)

-Realistically, you may not have sufficient quantity of a Stock at the moment you add it into the system.
+Realistically, you may not have sufficient quantity of a stock at the moment you add it into the system.
 Thus, it is normal to receive minimum quantity warnings when adding a stock that currently has less than the minimum quantity, as shown below.

    ![](images/add_below_mrq.png)

 #### 3.7.3 Listing Stocks that are low in quantity: `list minimum`

-This shows you a complete list of Stocks below their minimum required quantities.
-This list allows you quickly determine which Stocks are running out, and understand how much of this is due to excessive loaning or loss [coming in v2.0] of items.
+This shows you a complete list of stocks below their minimum required quantities.
+This list allows you quickly determine which stocks are running out, and understand how much of this is due to excessive loaning or loss [coming in v2.0] of items.

 Format: `list minimum`

    ![](images/list_min.png)

-#### 3.7.3 Generating Shopping List: `list shopping`
+#### 3.7.4 Generating Shopping List: `list shopping`

-This automatically generates a list of Stock and the quantity of each that you should consinder buying in order to attain the minimum required quantities.
+This automatically generates a list of Stock and the quantity of each that you should consider buying in order to attain the minimum required quantities.

 Format: `list shopping`